 What does it mean if baby likes to eat soap

-If you find that your baby keeps eating the soap, it could simply mean that he needs more iron or calcium in his diet.
+It’s not unusual for babies to put things in their mouth, even if they don’t taste good.
+But if you find that your baby keeps eating the soap, it could simply mean that he needs more iron or calcium in his diet.

 The amount of calcium and iron a child needs will increase as they grow.
 If this need isn’t being met, he may develop pica and begin eating non-edible substances.